facelessuser/pymdown-extensions/docs/src/markdown/extensions/blocks/api.md

 Only the global `config` is available at this time via `self.config`.
 The `Markdown` object is also available via `self.md`.

-The can be a good way to perform setup based on on global or local options.
+The can be a good way to perform setup based on global or local options.

 ## `on_validate` Event